toyokazu-sekiguchi/mddm/README.md

 ### Basic usage:
 `python3 driver.py test.ini`

 This first calculates evolution in the fiducial model and MCMC run afterwords.
 MCMC chains are written in HDF5 format.
+MCMC tries to restart from previous chains if they exist.

 ### Description of input parameter file
 `test.ini` specifies a variety of parameters and consists of five sections: